-Charles is an attorney at the Boston, MA law firm Choate Hall & Stewart, where he specializes in wealth management for individuals and families, and serves as a professional trustee for accounts worth more than $500 million.
+Charles is a Co-Managing Partner of Choate Hall & Stewart, a large Boston law firm.
+He provides wealth management services to individuals and families, and serves as a professional trustee for accounts worth more than $500 million.
 He also speaks extensively throughout Massachusetts about estate planning and wealth management strategies.
 Charles received his B.A. from Harvard University, and his J.D. from the University of Virginia.
-He currently serves other charitable organizations such as Perkins School for the Blind, Wediko Children’s services, and the Massachusetts Charitable Society.

 Sam is a litigation partner in the Boston office of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., where he spends most of his time representing clients in the life sciences industry, including biotech, pharmaceutical, medical device and diagnostic companies.
 Sam received his B.A. in American history from Connecticut College, and his J.D. from Northeastern University School of Law.
 In addition to his work with TargetCancer, Sam also serves as a board member of the Duxbury Rural and Historical Society and the Duxbury Bay Management Commission.